NoKryst13/Master_thesis_code/README.md

 # Master Thesis & Code
-In this GitHub repository is my master thesis and the code I used for the experiments on the topic "A Comparison of Auxiliary Tasks for Low-Dimensional Representation Learning".
+In this GitHub repository is my master thesis and the code I used for the experiments on the topic "**A Comparison of Auxiliary Tasks for Low-Dimensional Representation Learning**".

 I implemented the Online Feature Extractor Network (OFENet) by Ota et al. (https://arxiv.org/abs/2003.01629) in PyTorch and combined it with TD3 and SAC.